 = 34.9 times

 While the EPS stayed flat at Rs.21.49 per share, the stock’s P/E jumped.
 Why do you think this happened?

-Clearly, the P/E Ratio jumped because of the increase in the stock price.
-As we know the stock price of a company increases when the expectations from the company increases.
+Clearly, the P/E Ratio jumped because of the increase in the stock price as we know the company’s stock price increases when the expectations from the company increase.

 Remember, P/E Ratio is calculated with ‘earnings’ in its denominator.
 While looking at the P/E ratio, do remember the following key points:

 - P/E indicates how expensive or cheap the stock is trading at.
 Never buy stocks that are trading at high valuations.
-I personally do not like to buy stocks that are trading beyond 25 or at the most 30 times its earnings, irrespective of the company and the sector it belongs to
+Personally, I wouldn’t say I like to buy stocks that are trading beyond 25 or at the most 30 times its earnings, irrespective of the company and the sector it belongs to

-- Make sure the company is not changing its accounting policy too often – this is one of the ways the company tries to manipulate its earnings.
+- Make sure the company is not changing its accounting policy too often – this is one way the company tries to manipulate its earnings.

-- If the company’s earnings are increasing but not its cash flows and sales, then clearly something is not right
+- If the company’s earnings are increasing but not its cash flows and sales, something is clearly not right.

 11.2 – The Index Valuation

 Like a stock, the stock market indices such as the BSE Sensex and the CNX Nifty 50 have their valuations measured by the P/E, P/B and Dividend Yield ratios.
 The stock exchanges usually publish the Index valuation daily.
 The index valuations give us a sense of how cheap or expensive the market is trading at.
 To calculate the CNX Nifty 50 P/E ratio, the National Stock Exchange combines the market capitalization for all the 50 stocks and divides that amount by the combined earnings for all the 50 stocks.
 Tracking the Index P/E ratio gives a sense of the market’s current state as perceived by the market participants.
 Here is the historical chart of Nifty 50 P/E ratio* –

 From the P/E chart above, we can make a few important observations –